Homepage / Applications / Precision ablation

 Similar to structuring, laser marking also provides an optical or functional enhancement of surfaces.

-As a rule, labeling or marking serves to clearly identify components.
-For example, bar codes or data matrix codes are used to make products or components traceable.
+Labeling or marking often helps to clearly identify components.
+Bar or data matrix codes, for example, are used to make products or components traceable.

-But of course, products from the jewelry or watchmaking industry can also be given a decorative upgrade by adding lettering or motifs.
+But of course, products from the jewelry or watchmaking industry can also be given a decorative upgrade by adding lettering or graphics.

 A special form of engraving is the so-called scribing.
 This involves the creation of predetermined breaking points by engraving deep structures into hard and brittle surfaces.